nathanae1/final_project/README.md

 differences that splitting the data creates.
 T-tests are the be the most consistent way to compare the distributions as of right now, but I am leaving other metrics in to make the scoring function more generalizable.

+## Day 5:
+After spending half the day thinking about the assumptions and transformations I would have to make in order to add other statistics (mainly the Kolmogorov-Smirnov) I decided to run with the ones I have now.
+In preparation for working on my website I spent the rest of my time working on cleaning up and commenting my pipeline.
+I spent the afternoon at a hackathon, so I got less done today than the other days.

+# Day 6:
+Today is the first day in the second week.
+Since this is supposed to be useable, this week will be dedicated to making my web app more useable and functional (at least at first).